-At the outset of planning and analysis, a clear explanation of the purpose of an undertaking, and a transparent demonstration of the need for an undertaking, are required to establish part of the basis for determining the most appropriate option from a range of options with respect to net contributions to sustainability for all aspects of a project over its lifetime.
+At the outset of planning and analysis, a clear explanation of the purpose of an undertaking, and a transparent demonstration of the need for an undertaking, are required to establish part of the basis for determining the most appropriate option from a range of options with respect to net sustainability contributions for all aspects of a project over its lifetime.
 Appropriate, early consideration of purpose and need provides part of the framework for the public and responsible authorities to evaluate the extent to which a proponent's proposed undertaking is justified.

-When CNSC responsible authorities consider the purpose of and need for the renewal of Cameco's licences, it will be important to devote attention to current and anticipated needs, including long term sustainability implications, within the project area as well as at regional, national, and global scales.
-The public must be confident that Cameco's application is appropriately justified and provides a sound basis for choosing through comparative analysis the best option for delivery of lasting wellbeing.
+When CNSC responsible authorities consider the purpose of and need for Cameco's licence renewal, it will be important to devote attention to current and anticipated needs, including long term sustainability implications within the project area as well as at regional, national, and global scales.
+The public must be confident that Cameco's application for renewal of its uranium mine/mill licence for the Rabbit Lake Operation is appropriately justified and provides a sound basis for choosing through comparative analysis the best option for delivery of lasting wellbeing.